AlexsLemonade/reproducible-research/docs/setup_instructions/windows_installation_instructions.md

 ## R and RStudio

 This workshop does not require a specific R or RStudio version.
+To be able to run R both interactive via RStudio _and_ from the Ubuntu command line, you will need to install R and certain R packages on both the Linux and Windows sides of your computer, as described in the remaining instructions.
+However, you will _only_ need to install RStudio on the Windows side.
-If you already have R and RStudio installed for Windows, you can skip that section, but *do not skip the [WSL installation](#wsl-ubuntu-linux-installation) section*
+If you already have R and RStudio installed for Windows, you can skip that section, but *do not skip the [WSL installation of R and R packages](#wsl-ubuntu-linux-installation-of-r-and-r-packages) section*.

 For this workshop, you will also need to have the following R packages installed: